 10 factors self-made millionaires have in common

-We’ve always thought that self-made millionaires were a unique breed, but now science can prove it thanks to researchers who’ve discovered commonalities to the thousands of self-made millionaires they studied.
+We’ve always thought that self-made millionaires were a unique breed.
+But now science can prove it thanks to researchers who’ve discovered commonalities to the thousands of self-made millionaires they studied.
 Wondering what it takes to build an empire?
-Read on to find out – the results might surprise you.
+Read on to find out the factors self-made millionaires have in common – the results might surprise you.

 1. They’re money wise

 Frugality is often seen as a dirty word, but it simply means being committed to saving, reducing expenses and sticking to a budget.
 In millionaire circles, that’s called being money-wise.
 It does take serious discipline to spend below your means and focus on the end game, which is why millionaires are often visionaries too.
 Bottom line: save as much as you can, minimise your expenses and don’t live above your means.
 Simple, right?

 If it’s good enough for Warren Buffet, it’s good enough for any self-respecting millionaire.
 Research has shown that low-cost index funds are the investment strategy of choice for many self-made men and women due to the high return, low-cost and diversification benefits.

 Speaking of Warren Buffet, his ‘white space’ diary strategy has gone viral for a reason: people are starting to value time to think more highly than ever before.
 Millionaires are championing this strategy as it allows them the time and space to study, research and plan their investments, helping them make critical decisions with confidence.
 And it’s paying off.
 Another benefit of white space?
 It gives them time to brainstorm and ask crucial life questions – a factor key to their success, say researchers.

 It might appear that millionaires are more pushed for time due to their business demands.
 But according to research, millionaires spend roughly 5½ hours a week reading for pleasure and nearly six hours a week exercising.
 Wondering what they read?
 Biographies of successful people, self-help, personal development and history books all take the lead.